qr-merger/merger/docs/en-gb/README.md

 > Merge Your Qrcodes Together.
 Even Quicker.

-?> Please be aware that the document **hasn't fully finished**; part of the contents / styles might not be correct.

 ## Introduction
 Merger is a program to merge payment QR Codes using mainly `JavaScript`.